mukisoomar/lake-flow/docs/README-overview.md

 # Databricks Lake Flow CTAS Examples - Documentation Overview

-This document provides a comprehensive overview of the documentation added to the Databricks Lake Flow CTAS examples, making it easier to understand and implement advanced data engineering patterns.
+This document provides an overview of the documentation added to the Databricks Lake Flow CTAS examples, making it easier to understand and implement advanced data engineering patterns.

 ## Documentation Structure